ChristophSchranz/Octoprint-PrePrintService/README.md

 2. The model will be auto-rotated for a proper 3D print.
 3. The auto-rotated model will be sent back to the octoprint server.
 4. The optimized model will be sliced using [Slic3r](https://slic3r.org/).
-5. The final machine code wil be sent back to the octoprint server.
+5. The final machine code will be sent back to the octoprint server.
 6. The printing can be started.

 Each step is optional and can be set in the settings.